 With little more than a few logs and an armful of fallen branches, the GOODLAND hot tub heats up in just 90 minutes.
 A soothing soak for one or two adults, or even a family of four.
 The all-season tub is crafted entirely in Canada, allowing us to maintain an ultra-high quality standard and support our local economy.

-If you enjoy the art of soaking as much as we do, head over to the Journal for "The Peace of Pause" or introduce yourself to Hamam Magazine, a journal focussed on bathing.
+If you enjoy the art of soaking as much as we do, take a look at "The Peace of Pause" or introduce yourself to Hamam Magazine, a journal focused on bathing.

 Image credits // ; Hirayu Onsen, Hirayu No Mori, Japan; private onsen in Tsuyukusa Ryokan, Japan, @eva.anggeriani; outdoor soaking tub, Shisui, Kobe, Japan.